the questions that everyone is asking right now with the coranavirus outbreak in Italy

 How safe is it to travel to Sardinia right now?

-Sardinia is preparing an effective health protocol to welcome tourists in complete safety.
-Ports and airports are being reorganized for the reopening for passengers.
-We hope to be able to communicate more news in the near future.
+Sardinia prepared an effective health protocol to welcome tourists in complete safety.
+Ports and airports are being reorganized for the reopening for passengers safely: respect for distances, use of masks and use of hand sanitizing.